 In Bitcoin mining, you pass two pieces of data into the SHA-256 cryptographic hash function:

-1. Information about a block, B: we’ll discuss the details of this later
+: we’ll discuss the details of this later - A random guess,

 In fact, the problem is intentionally designed - and occasionally recalibrated (see Blockchain stats) - to take a very long time: a single computer will have to guess non-stop, on average, for several years to find the right value of R. However, with all the nodes on the Bitcoin network guessing, the average time to find the right value of R is roughly 10 minutes.